Werewolf (1996 film): Production

 Several scenes from Werewolf were shot on the campus of Glendale Community College in Glendale, California.
 The lab scenes took place in the old Physical Science building before it was refurbished in the early 2000s.
-The footbridge that crosses Verdugo Road, in front of the College, is seen in several nighttime shots.
+The footbridge that crosses Verdugo Road, in front of the college, is seen in several nighttime shots.

 Release and reception

-In addition to being released on VHS, the film was also released on DVD in North America during 1997, making it among the earliest titles to be released to the format.
+In addition to being released on VHS, the film was also released on DVD in North America in 1997, making it among the earliest titles to be released to the format.

 Reception to the film was widely negative.
 The Times Colonist criticized the acting and editing, adding that it made Plan 9 from Outer Space look like Independence Day.
 Fort Worth Star-Telegram gave it one star, calling it "silly, uneven and badly acted".
 Jim Craddock, author of VideoHound's Golden Movie Retriever, also gave it one star.

 Dave Nuttycombe of Washington City Paper wrote in 1997, "Moving the werewolf myth from eastern Europe to southwestern America and transposing it into Navaho lore is a good idea; hiring the Greater Flagstaff Remedial Theater Auxiliary to perform and buying the monster suit in the Halloween aisle at CVS are not."